-Emilie Levienaise-Farrouch is an award-winning French pianist/composer living in London.
-Spanning orchestral film score, bespoke composition and sound design, her work is connected by its evocative and meticulous craft.
+Emilie Levienaise-Farrouch is an award-winning French pianist/composer living in London, best known for her scores for the critically acclaimed films Living and All Of Us Strangers and Censor.
+Spanning orchestral film score, performance composition and sound design, her work is connected by its evocative and meticulous craft.

 Emilie began her compositional career in 2006, when she moved from Bordeaux to London to carry out a BA in Music at Westminster University, then a Master’s degree in Composition at Goldsmiths with a primary focus on contemporary classical music.